nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Performs the following two functions:
 - Resets the search condition, causing the original list of persons to be displayed.
-- Resets the sorting condition, causing the list of persons to return to its default ordering.
+- Resets the sorting condition, causing the list of persons to return to its default ordering (by name in ascending order.)

 Format: `reset`